 It is standard practice to evaluate each training that we provide or sponsor.
-A sign-in sheet is used to track and confirm attendance, and there are specific requirements for cultural awareness training credit, Continuing Education training credit.
+A sign-in sheet is used to track and confirm attendance when they are held in person, and there are specific requirements for cultural awareness training credit, and Continuing Education training credit.